TCFFan123/medicat_installer/README.md

-# Work on this script is currently on pause. im working full time being a IT manager and Trainer.
+# Work on this script is currently paused.
+I'm working full time being a IT manager and Trainer.
 Sorry.

 # Medicat Installer
 ![Logo](icon.png)